jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 * **margin-top** set the top margin
 * **margin-bottom** set the bottom margin

+== Screenshots ==

+1. Put your 360 images in your own media library.
+2. Configure the viewer and get shortcodes [here](https://www.360-javascriptviewer.com/wordpress)
+3. Paste the shortcode anywhere in a post or page
+3. Responsive viewer integrated on a page

 == Changelog ==
 = 1.0 =
 * Basic version, still under development